 Key commands:

-docker build -t app . # build an image from a Dockerfile
+docker build -t myapp:latest . # build from Dockerfile in current directory

-docker push <image> # upload an image to a registry
+docker push myapp:latest # upload to a registry

 A container is a live, running instance of an image.
-The image is the recipe; the container is the meal.
 You can run many containers from the same image simultaneously.

 | Concept | What it is |